Lock128/minecraft-finder/flutter_app/README.md

 ## 🙏 Acknowledgments

-- Minecraft world generation algorithms
+- Block game world generation algorithms
 - Flutter and Dart communities
 - Open source contributors

 ---

-**Made with ❤️ for the Minecraft community**
+**Made with ❤️ for the gaming community**